The accounting program at the University of Wisconsin-Stevens Point prepares you to be professionally licensed as a certified public

 If you want to major in business, accounting or economics you should complete a competitive college-preparatory high school curriculum focusing on courses in business, economics and mathematics.

-The School of Business & Economics is a member of the Association for the Advancement of Collegiate Schools of Business International (AACSB).
+The UW-Stevens Point School of Business & Economics is a member of the Association for the Advancement of Collegiate Schools of Business International (AACSB).
 We are actively pursuing formal AACSB accreditation, a distinction awarded to only 18 percent of undergraduate business programs in the United States.
-UWSP has been accepted for pre-accredidation status by the AACSB.
+UWSP has been accepted for pre-accreditation status by the AACSB.